waseemabushagor/cicd-pipeline-project/README.md

 # CI/CD Pipeline Project

-CI/CD pipeline to deploy a sample NodeJs app "train schedule"
+CI/CD pipeline to deploy a SAMPLE NodeJs app "train schedule"

 ## To Run The App